24 Dead, 12 Injured After Explosion Rocks Crowded Store

 The presence of children among the fatalities has heightened the community’s emotional response.
 Families who lost members face the dual challenge of grieving during a holiday dedicated to remembering the dead, creating a difficult period of mourning.

-Emergency personnel continue to monitor the six hospitalized individuals, while forensic teams work to identify all victims and establish the sequence of events leading to the disaster.
+Emergency personnel continued to monitor the four remaining hospitalized individuals.
 The finding of toxic gas inhalation suggests that victims may have been quickly incapacitated, possibly explaining the high number of casualties.

 State authorities have initiated a thorough investigation into the store’s safety measures, including fire suppression systems, emergency exits, and electrical infrastructure.
 The potential transformer issue has led to an examination of maintenance records and building code compliance.